 The main issue here is sometimes you have to deal with animation running on several shots.
 We recommend using either symbolic links or to work only on the first shot concerned by the animation.

 It happens that variants of assets must be done for a specific shot or that animation is built separately for each asset.
 In that case, we create an assets folder inside the shot folder.
 In that folder, we’ll create a folder per asset.
 No need to add a folder for the asset type.

 It’s better to transcript all the information in the file name too.
 In some software, only the file name is displayed in the window title.
 So, it’s better to make it explicit.

 Departments and specific file hierarchy

 Some departments may have different ways to deal with files.
 It can be a good idea to have a different file hierarchy for each department.
 In that case, make sure to document it properly.

 That’s it!
-With this simple file hierarchy you should be able to store properly all your files.
+With this simple file hierarchy, you should be able to store properly all your files.
 Which means less headache and less stress for your next productions.

 Even better, it will allow you to develop tools that will be able to work automatically on your file system.
 Pipeline tooling is mandatory to scale your studio.
-In later blog posts we’ll give you ideas on what to build and how to make it.
+In later blog posts, we’ll give you ideas on what to build and how to make it.

-Writing mainly about production management and pipeline doesn’t mean we don’t enjoy looking at beautiful pictures too.
+Writing mainly about production management and pipelines doesn’t mean we don’t enjoy looking at beautiful pictures too.
 If you would like broader topics and curated content about the CG industry in general, you can follow us on Twitter!